-Na Gaisgich ÒgaNa Gaisgich Òga / The Young Heroes is a Gaelic mentorship program for youth, run by Colaisde na Gàidhlig (The Gaelic College), in partnership with Iomairtean na Gàidhlig (Gaelic Affairs).
+Na Gaisgich Òga | The Young Heroes is a Gaelic mentorship program for youth, run by Colaisde na Gàidhlig (The Gaelic College), in partnership with Iomairtean na Gàidhlig | Gaelic Affairs of Nova Scotia.
 Applicants must be between 10 and 16 years old, show a keen interest in Gaelic language and culture, and must be a resident of Nova Scotia.
-Na Gaisgich Òga gives students the opportunity to improve their language skills, participate in Gaelic culture (song, storytelling, music, dance, food traditions, and more), meet local native Gaelic speakers, and develop a deeper connection with their local community as well as the broader Nova Scotia Gaelic community.
-The motto for the program is “Thugam is Bhuam” which means “To Me and From Me.”
-This refers to knowledge being acquired (coming to me), and then being shared or passed on to others (from me).
-This year, Na Gaisgich Òga is expanding to 5 community locations across Nova Scotia.
-We are seeking 10 students from each location and surrounding area:
+Na Gaisgich Òga gives students the opportunity to improve their language skills, participate in Gaelic culture (song, storytelling, music, dance, food traditions, and more), meet local native Gaelic speakers, and develop a deeper connection with the Gaelic community in Nova Scotia.
+The motto for Na Gaisgich Òga comes from the Gaelic proverb, “Thugam is Bhuam (To me and From me) referring to knowledge being acquired (to me), and shared and passed on to others (from me).

 - Motivate students to learn, enjoy, share, and champion Gaelic Nova Scotia

 - Provide young learners with an opportunity to be immersed in Gaelic language and culture